shikhu51197/metta-pro/README.md

 ---
 ## Currency to Country Search Web App:-
 Discover countries associated with specific currencies using our intuitive Currency to Country Search Web App.
+Explore and discover countries associated with specific currencies with our Currency to Country Search Web App.
+This user-friendly application allows you to seamlessly search for information about countries using either a currency code or name.
+Designed with simplicity and functionality in mind, it provides a visually appealing interface to access relevant details about countries worldwide.

 ## 🚀 Getting Started